What is Scleroderma?

 Scleroderma occurs more often in women than it does in men.

-Scleroderma complications range from mild to severe and can affect your:
+Scleroderma complications range from mild to severe.

 - The variety of Raynaud’s disease that occurs with scleroderma can be so severe that the restricted blood flow permanently damages the tissue at the fingertips, causing pits or skin sores (ulcers).
 In some cases, gangrene and amputation may follow.